mcharouk/aws/Certification/sysops.md

 # Elasticache

+## Redis

 * CPUUtilization and EngineCPUUtilization can be used to understand CPU utilization for Redis clusters.
 EngineCPUUtilization provides additional visibility to CPU utilization of the Redis process level.
+* when Redis is in multi AZ
+  * replication is asynchronous
+  * When primary node is rebooted, it's cleared of data.
+When it comes back online, the read replicas are cleared too, and it results in data loss.
+  * Can manually promote read replicas to primary only when Multi AZ **AND** automatic failover are **disabled**
+  * When choosing the read replica to promote, Redis takes the one with the least replication lag

 # RAM